VaLiuM09/Creator-Base-Template/readme.md

 > The `Localization` class is not concerned about current language or which localization file should be loaded.
 You have to manage it in the template.

 Whenever you want to localize a `string` value, replace it with a `LocalizedString`.
-When `Value` propertiy is invoked, it searches for a localization entry by the `Key` and returns the result.
+When `Value` property is invoked, it searches for a localization entry by the `Key` and returns the result.
 If `Key` isn't specified or the entry is missing, it uses the `DefaultText` instead.

 ## Instruction player